All Products

 • The long and double data types do not support asterisks (*) or question marks (?) in fuzzy searches.
 You can specify a numeric range to perform a fuzzy search.
 Example: status in [200 299].

-A fuzzy search is performed based on samples by using the following mechanism:
+A fuzzy search is a sample query that uses the following mechanism:

 • If you enable the field indexing feature and specify a field to query logs, Simple Log Service obtains random samples from the indexed data of the field and returns results.
 Simple Log Service does not perform full-text scans.